The burden of these studies is to provide scriptural support for the claims in our doctrinal statement and to respond to contrary claims.

 1. "SPIRITUAL ISRAEL," "SPIRITUAL JEW"

 Following on the heels of believing that the church has replaced Israel as God's covenant people are the beliefs that the church is spiritual Israel and its members are spiritual Jews.
-The reasoning is thus: Since Israel is a people by natural generation, then the church, which is a people by regeneration of human spirits by the Holy Spirit, it may validly be referred to as spiritual Israel, the true Israel, the New Israel, the Israel of God, or some similar title, and its members as inward Jews, spiritual Jews, Israelites of God, or some similar title.
+The reasoning is thus: Since Israel is a people by natural generation, and the church, in contradistinction, is a people by spiritual generation (regeneration of human spirits by the Holy Spirit), then the church may validly be referred to as spiritual Israel, the true Israel, the New Israel, the Israel of God, or some similar title, and its members as inward Jews, spiritual Jews, Israelites of God, or some similar title.

 Since, according to Paul, the church has absolutely not replaced Israel, then none of these designations are valid.
 Nevertheless, scriptures that are used to support this contrary claim must be examined.